droundy/fac/web/documentation.md

 with the following options.

 --jobs=N, -jN
 : Specify the number of jobs to run simultaneousy.
+This defaults to the number of processors available on your computer.

 --verbose, -v
 : Provide extra debugging output.